juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

                      # returning the empty set.

     # Recursion
-    smaller = genSubsets( L[ :-1] )  # this calls the function with a list that does not include
+    smaller = genSubsets( L[ :-1] )  # This calls the function with a list that does not include
-                                     # the last element and assigns the end result (the return) of
+                                     # the last element of the current list.
+                                     # The end result (the return) of this call is assigned to
-                                     # the function to "smaller".
-                                     # "smaller" is thus a list of lists.
+                                     # "smaller". ("smaller" is thus a list of lists.)

     # The rest of the program
-    extra = L[-1: ]  # extra is a single element, the last of the list that was passed as an
+    extra = L[-1: ]  # extra is a single element, the last of the list passed to THIS call.

-                     # argument to THIS call of the function.
-    new = [] # this is created and filled for every separate call of the function
-             # it is where the "new" subsets discovered in this call will be put
+    new = [] # This is where the "new" subsets discovered in this call will be put
+             # this is created and filled for every separate call of the function

     for small in smaller:
         new.append(small+extra)
-        # the "smaller" used at this point is the smaller that comes from the previous function call
+        # the "smaller" used at this point is the smaller that comes from the NEXT function call
+        # (i.e. the one with a smaller list that was completed BEFORE the current call)

-        # since "smaller" is a list of lists, "small" is a list (don't treat it as some other
+        # since "smaller" is a list of lists, "small" is a list
-        # type)
+        # (which is to say don't treat it as some other type as that may create an error)

+    return smaller+new  # take the "smaller" mentioned above (which uses a list one element
-    return smaller+new  # take the "smaller" which came from the last call and add the new
+                        # smaller than the one in the current call) and add the new sets discovered
-                        # sets discovered in this call
+                        # in this call (which include that "extra" element)

 # Note that all of the above is within a function.
 If that function is called recursively,